Siddpawar9222/Obsidian-Vault/DSA/000-Introduction/002 -Calculate-Time-Complicity.md

 O(n²)
 ```

-> **Always use the worst-case complexity of the operation inside the loop unless the question specifies otherwise.**
+> **Always use the worst-case complexity of the operation inside the loop unless the question specifies otherwise.<font color="#ffc000"> Even if one operation take worst complicity we need to consider it</font>**

 ---